OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

 ```python
 cross_slip = CrossSlip(state=state, cross_slip_mode='CrossSlipName', ...)
 ```
+Cross-slip requires the use of glide planes in a simulation.
+For BCC crystals, it must be explicitly enabled by setting `state["use_glide_planes"] = 1`.

 Available cross-slip modes are:

 * `cross_slip_mode='ForceBasedSerial'`: Cross-slip procedure where near screw segments are cross-slipped to a new plane when the resolved force on the new plane exceeds that of the original plane by some threshold.
 This module is executed in serial fashion on the host.
 Specific cross-slip parameters: